GSA/digitalgov.gov/content/topics/internet-of-things/_index.md

 title: "Internet of Things"

 # description — keep it short and clear
-summary: "The term internet of things (IoT) is ussed to describe devices that utilize various technologies to communicate with each other via the internet, the cloud, or other networks."
+summary: "Internet of things (IoT) describes devices that utilize various technologies to communicate with each other via the internet, the cloud, or other networks."

 # Weight